-- Whilst students are in attendance at the College there is an obligation that two Year 11 and two Year 12 students assist with weekend duty.
-This is not a requirement over long weekend, closed weekend or holiday periods. - A duty roster is drawn up and advertised in advance at the farm workshop, the dormitory notice boards, and published in the College newsletter. - It is expected that students identify when they may be rostered on duty and arrange their weekend commitments accordingly. - Leave applications will not be approved for students rostered to weekend duty. - Under normal circumstances, two hours morning and afternoon commencing at 9.00am and 3.00pm is the required working time, although the supervisor on duty may vary the time. - Any problems associated with the weekend duty commitment must be followed through with the Assistant Farm Manager or Deputy Principal. - Any student who may have negotiated an exemption, or who may have been ill on either day, will be expected to fulfil their obligation at the next appropriate weekend. - Failure to complete a duty each year (if rostered) may result in the student not achieving the relevant core competency and therefore jeopardise receipt of a certificate.
+- Whilst students are in attendance at the college there is an obligation that two Year 11 and two Year 12 students assist with weekend duty.
+This is not a requirement over a long weekend, closed weekend or holiday periods. - A duty roster is drawn up and advertised in advance at the farm workshop, the dormitory notice boards and published in the college chatter. - It is expected that students identify when they may be rostered on duty and arrange their weekend commitments accordingly. - Leave applications will not be approved for students rostered to weekend duty. - Under normal circumstances, two hours morning and afternoon (commencing at 8.30am and 3.00pm) is the required working time, although the supervisor on duty may vary the time. - Any problems associated with the weekend duty commitment must be followed through with the Assistant Farm Manager. - Any student who may have negotiated an exemption two weeks prior to their rostered weekend or who may have been ill on either day will be expected to fulfil their obligation at the next appropriate weekend. - Failure to complete a duty each year (if rostered) may result in the student not achieving the relevant core competency and therefore jeopardise receipt of a certificate.